Controller Pattern¶

 from fastapi import APIRouter, Depends, HTTPException, status

-from core.user.services.user import UserService
+from fastdjango.core.user.use_cases import UserUseCase

-from delivery.http.auth.jwt import AuthenticatedRequest, JWTAuthFactory
+from fastdjango.core.authentication.delivery.fastapi.auth import AuthenticatedRequest, JWTAuthFactory

-from infrastructure.delivery.controllers import TransactionController
+from fastdjango.foundation.delivery.controllers import BaseAsyncController

 @dataclass(kw_only=True)

-class UserController(TransactionController):
+class UserController(BaseAsyncController):

 """HTTP controller for user operations."""